hitachi-vantara/terraform-provider-hitachi/docs/index.md

 # - `hitachi_vosb_provider`: For VSP One SDS Block systems.
 # - `san_storage_system`: For VSP One B20 series and VSP 5000 series.
 #
-# Example configuration for VOSB:
+# Example configuration for VSP One SDS Block:
 #
 # provider "hitachi" {
 #   hitachi_vosb_provider {